felipendc/vicyos-hefftor-polybar/README.md

 ![Demo](https://i.imgur.com/0PiJS3n.jpg) <br />

-This step-by-step to connect to your wifi was only possible thanks to [Brad Heffernan](https://www.youtube.com/watch?v=SXZYJ4fa0C0&t=159s)
+This step-by-step to connect to your wifi, was only possible thanks to [Brad Heffernan](https://www.youtube.com/watch?v=SXZYJ4fa0C0&t=159s)

 ------